edichavez/TravelBookingSystem/README.md

 My places and paths are members of the Places and Paths classes respectively.
 This allows me to store the information I will need to perform the algorithm, such as temporary labels or lists of neighbouring places.

 My algorithm is a simple while loop that stops when Y has been fixed (i.e. visited).
-Simply download the script and run it, then call the funcion, type [time,route] = Take_me_somewhere() in order to store your path.
+Simply download the script and run it, then call the funcion Take_me_somewhere().

-FURTHERMORE
-This method was my first thought, as I tried to show my understanding of classes, but after researching the implementation of Dijkstra's algorithm.
-Next I want to demonstrate a more complex version that would take many more places and paths.